Incremental Spatial and Spectral Learning of Neural Operators for Solving Large-Scale PDEs: Incremental Fourier Neural Operator

+As discussed in the previous section, learning low-frequency modes is essential for the successful training of FNO.
+However, the standard regularization techniques used in training neural networks are not capable of explicitly promoting the learning of low-frequency modes.

-\paragraph{Dynamic Spectral Regularization} As discussed in Section~\ref{sec:fno_regularization}, learning low-frequency modes is important in FNO but standard regularization techniques (such as weight decay) do not have the ability to appropriately regularize the frequency evolution.
-However, we find that IFNO can be served as a dynamic spectral regularization process.
-As shown in Figure~\ref{fig:frequency_evolution}, IFNO properly regularizes the frequency evolution without causing any instability or overfitting high-frequency modes.
-As we will present in the experiment section, the dynamic spectral regularization gives IFNO a significant generalization improvement.
+As shown in Figure \ref{fig:frequency_evolution}, although FNO with well-tuned weight decay strength successfully regularizes the high-frequency modes, its regularization can be too strong for certain layers (such as the fourth operator in the figure).
+This leads to the instability of the frequency evolution, which damages the generalization performance, as shown in Table~\ref{tab:main_results}.
+On the other hand, insufficient decay strength cannot regularize the high-frequency modes and can even lead to overfitting the associated high-frequency noise. \paragraph{Dynamic Spectral Regularization:} However, we find that iFNO can be served as a dynamic spectral regularization process.
+As shown in Figure~\ref{fig:frequency_evolution}, iFNO properly regularizes the frequency evolution without causing instability or overfitting high-frequency modes.
+As we will present in the experiment section, the dynamic spectral regularization gives iFNO a significant generalization improvement.